Hoeller McLaughlin PLLC | Fort Worth Assault Lawyer | Criminal Defense

 Fighting your Assault Charge:

-Your lawyer will need to know your side of the story, and we will ask many questions about what led up to the alleged incident and whether or not you believe you acted in self-defense.
-This will allow us to determine which aspects of the case to focus on and where your story may need bolstering because it doesn’t quite stand up under scrutiny.
+Your lawyer will need to know your side of the story, and we will ask many questions about what led up to the alleged incident and to determine if there is a valid self-defense claim.
+This will allow us to determine which aspects of the case to focus on and whether or not we need to talk to the police (note: our general policy is to never talk to the police without a lawyer present and to assert your 5th Amendment constitutional rights).

 Step Two: Sorting Out the Details of What Really Happened